pffmachado/TclHdl/README.md

 ## Status
 The project is under development and there is no release available.
-It is already possible to use for Quartus II, Vivado, ISE and Diamond.
+It is already possible to use for Quartus II, Vivado, ISE, Diamond and Libero.
 The development environment is being done on Linux (Arch Linux) and compatibility tests are being carried out on Windows 10.
 ModelSim support to Vivado is now available as well as the integration with VUnit framework.
-Microsemi Libero (tested on version 2022.3) is now supported.
+Microsemi Libero (tested on version 2022.3 and 2023.1) is now supported.
 FlexLM handler on Linux hosts is now provided however it needs to be properly supported inside of tclhdl.